CP1404/Practicals/prac_06/README.md

 This section summarises the expectations for marking in this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

+You may not receive your code review request in time to submit each week, so we ask for the code review you did from the previous week.

 This week, please submit two PR URLs:

-- Your own feedback branch PR with a mention of a reviewer
+- Your own feedback branch PR with a mention of a reviewer **for this prac**.
-- the PR that you reviewed.
-You need to do a **good** code review!
+- The PR that you reviewed **for the last prac**.
+(It's fine if you already submitted this.)

 Files required: